The Graduate School

 Addresses issues involved in writing for academic and professional settings.
 Topics include analyzing audience and purpose, addressing common writing problems, developing effective writing practices, writing for publication, communicating research to the general public, and productivity strategies for writers.
 One-day workshop.

 RECM 722.
-Writing Research for Broad Audiences.
+Storytelling and Narratives for Research Communication.
 3 Hours.

 RECM 727.
 Writing & Reviewing Research.
 3 Hours.